Latvia is one of the European countries with the highest rate of emigration.

 If the capital Riga, is managing to be an attractive city where Latvians decide to move to, the problem of depopulation is particularly acute on southern and eastern regions of Zemgale and Latgale.

 Latgale in particular is the most affected region by depopulation.
-Data paint a very worrying picture of the last 15 years.
+Data shows a very worrying picture of the last 15 years.
 Since 2000 almost 30% of the inhabitant of the region have moved away and the majority of them have emigrated abroad.

 As if this wasn’t enough Latvia has also to face a negative outcome from the population growth rate of -1.07% (2016)